theodore-s-beers/feruca/README.md

 feruca also passes the conformance tests for the [CLDR](https://github.com/unicode-org/cldr) root collation order.

+**Second**, support for tailoring is minimal (so far).
+You can choose between two tables of character weights: the Default Unicode Collation Element Table (DUCET), or the CLDR variation thereof.
+The CLDR table then becomes the starting point for actual collation tailoring based on language/locale.
+I have added only one tailoring, intended for use with Arabic-script languages.
+It shifts letters in the Arabic script so that they sort before the Latin script.
+This is enough for my own work with Persian and Arabic texts.
+The CLDR table in its unmodified form—i.e., the root collation order—works out-of-the-box for several other languages.
+I do plan to add more tailorings, but it will be a gradual process, and driven by demand.
+Realistically, feruca will never have the kind of all-encompassing, flexible support for tailoring that is provided by ICU.
+My feeling is that there's a place for less sophisticated solutions, with simpler APIs, smaller dependency trees, etc. (If you have thoughts on this, I would be interested in hearing them.)

-Second, there is not yet support for tailoring, beyond being able to choose between the Default Unicode Collation Element Table (DUCET) and the default variation from CLDR.
-(You can additionally choose between the "non-ignorable" and "shifted" strategies for handling variable-weight characters.)
-Adding locale tailoring is a medium-term goal—but that will be an arduous project in itself.
+Apart from locale tailoring, you can choose between the "non-ignorable" and "shifted" strategies for handling variable-weight characters—with the latter being the default.

-Third, the library has effectively\[0\] just one public method, `collate`, belonging to a struct, `Collator`, which sets a few options. `collate` accepts two string references or byte slices, and returns an `Ordering` value.
+**Third**, this library has effectively\[0\] just one public method, `collate`, belonging to a struct, `Collator`, which sets a few options. `collate` accepts two string references or byte slices, and returns an `Ordering` value.
 It is designed to be passed as a comparator to the standard library method `sort_by` (or `sort_unstable_by`).
 See "Example usage" below.

 For many people and use cases, UCA sorting will not work properly without being able to specify a certain locale.
-That being said, the CLDR root collation order is already quite useful.
+Again, however, it is worth emphasizing the usefulness of the CLDR root collation order on its own.
 When defining a `Collator`, you can set the default options (see below), which specify the use of the CLDR table with the "shifted" strategy.
 I think this is a good starting point.

 \[0\]: There is also a variant form, `collate_no_tiebreak`, which will return `Ordering::Equal` for any two strings that produce the same UCA sort key.
 (The